• Skip to primary navigation

 There are a few reasons why people rinse their sauerkraut.

-Some find the smell and flavor to be too pungent, so they rinse the sauerkraut to make it less sour.
+Some find the smell and flavor too pungent, so they rinse the sauerkraut to make it less sour.

 Others rinse the sauerkraut to reduce their sodium intake.
-Rinsed or not, you will still be getting a good dose of gut-healthy bacteria.
+Rinsed or not, you will still get a good dose of gut-healthy bacteria.

 Make Your Own Probiotic Gut Shot

-This is a great way to get all of the probiotic power from fermented foods in a simple shot.
+In a simple shot, this is a great way to get all of the probiotic power from fermented foods.
 It is so easy, drain the brine and mix it with purified water in a 1-1 ratio.
 You can drink this as a shot or mix it into your favorite recipes for a quick health boost.

-Eating various fermented foods with live probiotics can have powerful benefits for your body and brain.
-Check out my posts on how to choose the right fermented foods with probiotics in the grocery or shopping online.
+Eating various fermented foods with live probiotics can benefit your body and brain.
+Check out my posts on choosing the right fermented foods with probiotics in the grocery or shopping online.

 • Best Brands of Pickles with Probiotics